GuilleMarc/CoverCrops_ML_Project/README.md

 - [https://precisionsustainableag.org]

 Goatech (Gathering for open Agricultural Technology)
-A very cool group of folks who advocate open source hardware and software to meet, learn, share, and establish a common vision for creating technologies for our food system)
+A group of folks who advocate open source hardware and software to meet, learn, share, and establish a common vision for creating technologies for our food system)
 - [http://goatech.org/]